ontio/ontology-java-sdk/docs/en/asset.md

 ontSdk.getWalletMgr().getWallet().setDefaultAccount(index);
 ontSdk.getWalletMgr().getWallet().setDefaultAccount("address");
 ```
+> Note:
-> Note: index: the account with such index number is set as the default account，address: the account with such address is set as the default account。
+> index: the account with such index number is set as the default account
+> address: the account with such address is set as the default account

 ### Use digital asset